 Hosting a Breakfast Fundraiser

-There are a number of steps you’ll want to follow to help you plan, promote, and manage your pancake breakfast fundraiser.
-Be sure to be organized so your event runs smoothly.
+You’ll want to follow several steps to help you plan, promote, and manage your pancake breakfast fundraiser.
+Be sure to be organized, so your event runs smoothly.
 By utilizing fundraising software, you can create a website for your pancake breakfast where you explain the cause of the fundraiser, who will benefit from the money raised, and how people can help.
 You can post the breakfast menu, list serving times, and the event location.
-You can also post photos, promote sponsors online, and provide an option for people to make online donations if they are unable to attend the event.
-Be sure to encourage people to share your website link with family and friends via our easy social media tools.
+You can also post photos, promote sponsors online, and allow people to make online donations if they cannot attend the event.
+Encourage people to share your website link with family and friends via our easy social media tools.

-We’ve broken the pancake breakfast down to its most simple ingredients – location, ticket sales, menu, and volunteers to make it all come together.
+We’ve broken the pancake breakfast down to its most simple ingredients to make it all come together.
+You’ll need to consider the event location, ticket sales, menu, and volunteers to make it happen.